aimms/how-to/Articles/84/84-using-libraries.rst

    For example, if you add the AXLL library which has a prefix ``axll``, you can invoke functions of this library in your code with ``axll::``.
 A drop-down list of available functions appears.

-Make a Library Read-only
+Make a Library Read-Only
 -------------------------

 System libraries like the ``AimmsWebUI`` or ``AimmsPROLibrary`` are read-only libraries.
-If you would like to turn one of your own library read-only, you may use the property attribute from Windows explorer
+If you would like to turn one of your own library read-only, you may use the property attribute from Windows Explorer.

 .. image:: images/readonly.png
+   :align: center

+|

 .. note::

    Note that a user will then still be able to see the source inside the library, but not changing it.

 ..
 END DOCUMENT